GHASS19/Take-Home-Challenge-Ultimate-Technologies-Inc.-/README.md

 Part 1.
 Exploratory Data Analysis

+The attached logins.json file contains (simulated) timestamps of user logins in a particular geographic location.
+Aggregate these login counts based on 15minute time intervals, and visualize and describe the resulting time series of login counts in ways that best characterize the underlying patterns of the demand.
+Please report/illustrate important features of the demand, such as daily cycles.
+If there are data quality issues, please report them.

 ![image](https://user-images.githubusercontent.com/86930309/218026384-08458b14-e8b1-4576-83c6-833a6ea3225b.png)

 This graph shows us that usage is highest in 22nd hour/10pm.
 The logins are high in the early morning from the 0-4 hour/12-4am.
 Then declines in the morning from 5-8am.
 It increase gradually from 9-11am then declines from 11am-5pm.
 It starts to rise from 5pm to 10pm.
 Peak hours are late at night and very early in the morning as well as midday.